ccarney16/pterodactyl-containers/README.md

 *Docker Compose*:

-&nbsp;&nbsp;&nbsp;A *docker-compose.yml* file is provided for anyone who uses docker compose.
+A *docker-compose.yml* file is provided for anyone who uses docker compose.
 You can start the panel by running `docker-compose up -d`.

-&nbsp;&nbsp;&nbsp;*docker-compose.other.yml* provides mysql and the Let's Encrypt certbot services.
+*docker-compose.other.yml* provides mysql and the Let's Encrypt certbot services.
 If you want to use those services, you can symlink or copy it as *docker-compose.override.yml*.

 ### The _/data_ Volume ###